 Come and work with leaders from tech, finance and government to build products that empower people to tackle entrenched social problems.

 You’re the kind of person who looks around at the world and sees important, fundamental social problems that need solving.
 You want to use your talents to make the world a better place.
 You’re looking for a big new challenge.

-We’re actively hiring for engineers, data scientists, product managers, and ux designers.
+We’re actively hiring for engineers, data scientists, product managers, user researchers, and ux designers.
 And we’re always excited to talk with smart people from any background who share our mission.
-Contact us at firstname.lastname@example.org
+Have a look at our current vacancies and contact us at firstname.lastname@example.org